- Special thanks for the inclusive curriculum for drummers. It exceeded my expectations!

 What We Do & How We Do It

-Maryland Summer Jazz is two sessions with THREE DAYS of playing, learning, workshops, jam sessions and special guests in each.
+Maryland Winter Jazz is one session with THREE DAYS of playing, learning, workshops, jam sessions and special guests in each.
 Enrollment is limited to give you lots of personal attention and playing time.
 The learning environment is focused, intimate and very effective.
-In 2021, MSJ is 100% virtual, and is hosted on the Zoom video platform.
+MWJ is 100% virtual, and is hosted on the Zoom video platform.
 This setting has many upsides to it, including a LOT more playing time than in the “real world.”
 There is no better way to stay connected and moving ahead with your playing this winter.

 – We have only 28 spots per session, and we are open to all instruments (and vocals).